Saltwood: Geography

 Saltwood is located immediately to the north of Hythe on the high land looking over the Romney Marsh.
 It is served by Sandling railway station on the South Eastern Main Line.
 It is surrounded by farming land.

 The parish includes the hamlet of Sandling which has a railway station.
 It is the location of Sandling Park, a large estate and house, which stretches around the village of Saltwood and ends at Saltwood's other satellite hamlet, Pedlinge.
 The gardens of the Park are often open during the summer months.

 Castle

 Saltwood Castle, once a possession of the Archbishops of Canterbury, is located here, having been assigned to them by a deed of 1026 (now in the British Museum) signed by such leading figures as King Canute and Earl Godwin.
 The castle was the overnight resting place of four knights (Reginald fitzUrse, Hugh de Morville, William de Tracy, and Richard le Breton) on their journey to Canterbury to murder Thomas Becket.

-More recently this castle (now privately owned) has been home to Lord Clark of Saltwood and then his son Alan Clark MP.
+More recently this castle (now privately owned) has been home to Kenneth Clark, Lord Clark of Saltwood, and then his son Alan Clark MP.
 It is located about a mile to the north of the cinque port of Hythe, although the parish boundaries of Saltwood come very much closer to Hythe town centre.